w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Value is opaque string up to 256 characters printable ASCII [RFC0020](https://www.rfc-editor.org/info/rfc20) characters (i.e., the range 0x20 to 0x7E) except comma `,` and `=`.
 Note that this also excludes tabs, newlines, carriage returns, etc.

 ```
-value    = chr 0*256(chr)
+value    = nblk-chr 0*254(chr) nblk-chr
-chr      = %x20-2B / %x2D-3C / %x3E-7E
+nblk-chr = %x21-2B / %x2D-3C / %x3E-7E
+chr      = %x20 / nblk-chr
 ```

-Maximum length of a combined header MUST be less than 512 bytes.
-If the maximum length of a combined header is more than 512 bytes it SHOULD be ignored.
+The length of a combined header MUST be less than or equal to 512 bytes.
+If the length of a combined header is more than 512 bytes it SHOULD be ignored.

 Example: `vendorname1=opaqueValue1,vendorname2=opaqueValue2`